Designing Your Garden: Defining Structure

 RESIDENTIAL LANDSCAPE ARCHITECTURE by Norman Booth and James Hiss

-My theme garden workshop and eBook both cover a section on creating structure in your garden.
+My free eBook covers a section on creating structure in your garden.
 If you'd like to learn more please sign-up below.